guillaume-haerinck/cube-beast-editor/doc/README.md

 ## Conclusion

-You might have understood that it is difficult to call this part Conclusion as **we will continue to work on this project for a while**, yet, we can have a look at what we've achieved during this month of code.
-Starting by getting our hands in the machinery of other engines was determinant for us, as we could better see what we were aiming for and what might be the steps to get there.
-It really shaped the project.
+You might have understood that it is difficult to call this part *Conclusion* as **we will continue to work on this project for a while**, yet, we can have a look at what we've achieved during this month of code and see what we've learnt from it.
+Starting by getting our hands in the machinery of other engines in particular was determinant for us.
+Because of that we could better see what we were aiming for and what might be the steps to get there.
+It really shaped the project and put us on good tracks.

 Our first big achievement was the creation of the [Met ECS library](https://github.com/guillaume-haerinck/met-ecs), where we learnt a lot about data-oriented design and C++ template meta-programming.
+Even though we will probably discard this library in the future, it was great to make and use it.
 From this point, we could make our first 3D scene and start to abstract OpenGL from our DirectX and previous project knowledge.
 It took 2 weeks to have the **basic sets of raw functionnalities** (instancing, selecting, adding).

 Then we could **start to clean up, refine and add features**.
 Using the Docking branch of ImGui and getting the interface right was a big step of this and a lot of effort went into it.
 As what came after, we took the time to understand how it worked, so that the implementation was working as intented without a prototyping-feeling.

 Writing the post-mortem took a fair-amount of time as well, but it was important for us to explain our development process, and helps criticism about the whole architecture.
+We feel satisfied of our work, and ready to improve it when we will have time to spare.